 “Living systems are not like mechanical systems.
 Living systems are never in equilibrium.
 They’re inherently unstable.
 They may seem stable, but they’re not.
 Everything is moving and changing.
 In a sense, everything is on the edge of collapse.”

 Arnold was talking about the instability and unpredictability of a tropical island filled with dinosaurs.
-And while part of my trip did involve visiting a tropic island populated by none other than Komodo dragons, the largest lizards in the world, it was my body that was on the edge of collapse during our flight to Indonesia.
+And while part of my trip did involve visiting a tropical island populated by none other than Komodo dragons, the largest lizards in the world, it was my body that was on the edge of collapse during our flight to Indonesia.

 For instance, I was hungry at the wrong times

-When I’m at home, I tend to get by with a small bowl of cereal for breakfast, but by the end the day, I have no trouble eating several pieces of deep dish pizza or a big bowl of spaghetti without breaking a sweat.
-It turns out that, no matter when we wake up, when we eat our meals, or how big those meals are, we always get more hungry in the evening than in the morning.
+When I’m at home, I tend to get by with a small bowl of cereal for breakfast, but by the end of the day, I have no trouble eating several pieces of deep dish pizza or a big bowl of spaghetti without breaking a sweat.
+It turns out that no matter when we wake up, when we eat our meals, or how big those meals are, we always get more hungry in the evening than in the morning.
 After we wake up in the morning, for example, we’ve been on a fast for about 12 hours, yet we don’t feel the urge to eat a big breakfast.
 (That’s not to say breakfast isn’t important.)

 This might explain why, on my first evening in Bali, I only managed to eat half of my hamburger (a poor performance for me).
 It was breakfast time at home, and my body wasn’t looking for a big meal.
 Meanwhile, I woke up at 2am (lunchtime for my body) with hunger pains, and I downed half a bag of pretzel chips.
 Stupid body clock.

-At night, when insulin stops working as well, more of the sugar we consume from our midnight snacks might get stuck in the body and get stored as fat.
+At night, when insulin stops trying as hard, more of the sugar we consume from our midnight snacks might get stuck in the body and get stored as fat.
 Interestingly, when scientists studied this idea in mice and screwed up their body clocks, their insulin schedule got all screwed up, too, and they gained a lot of weight.
 Their insulin wasn’t processing all the sugar they consumed.
 Their insulin system seemed to enter a state of perpetual laziness.

 Now think about what all of this could mean for a someone who has just flown to the other side of the world, where night is day and day is night.
 Not only did I wake up the next morning ready for dinner, but my pancake breakfast also made me fatter than if I had waited until dinnertime to eat the same thing.